Paying too much attention to early labour

 Not having a birth plan

-Not being clear about the role of a midwife or obstetrician or doula
+Not being clear about the role of a midwife, obstetrician or doula

-A midwife makes sure that you and your baby are safe and things are progressing are normally during labour – this means they will monitor your baby’s heart rate, perform vaginal examinations and give you tips for helping labour progress like positioning techniques etc. Depending on how busy the hospital is at the time, she may not actually be present in the room a lot of the time until you are in transition.
+A midwife makes sure that you and your baby are safe and things are progressing normally during labour.
+This means they will monitor your baby’s heart rate, perform vaginal examinations and give you tips for helping labour progress, like positioning techniques etc. Depending on how busy the hospital is at the time, she may not actually be present in the room a lot of the time until you are in transition.

-If you choose an independent midwife (fully funded by the government in NZ and subsidised in Australia) then she will remain with you throughout your birth although usually you don’t ring her until you are in active labour because early labour can sometimes be 12 hours or longer.
-An independent midwife will provide continuity of care, this means that you will see her several times during your pregnancy and will feel comfortable with her by the time you go in to labour.
+If you choose an independent midwife (fully funded by the government in NZ and subsidised in Australia) then she will remain with you throughout your birth.
+Usually, you don’t ring her until you are in active labour because early labour can sometimes be 12 hours or longer.
+An independent midwife will provide continuity of care.
+This means that you will see her several times during your pregnancy and will feel comfortable with her by the time you go into labour.

-An obstetrician has midwives working for them who will take care of you for most of your labour and the midwife will keep them informed of progress during the labour and be called in when birth is imminent.
+An obstetrician has midwives working for them who will take care of you for most of your labour.
+The midwife will keep them informed of progress during the labour.
+He/she will check on you throughout the day and be called in when birth is imminent.

-Not everyone can afford to have a doula to support them during birth, however I would highly recommend you consider having an extra support person aside from your partner – a close girlfriend or relative is ideal.
+Not everyone can afford to have a doula to support them during birth.
+I would highly recommend you consider having an extra support person aside from your partner – a close girlfriend or relative is ideal.